imrigzz/annotations_reporter/README.md

-            accept counts: Number of line segments annoted by annotator which were accepted recject counts: Number of rejected annotation for annotator ignore counts: Number of ignored images by annotator no_span counts: Number of Images with no annotatoed line segmentations
+            accept counts: Number of line segments annoted by annotator which were accepted recject counts: Number of rejected annotation for annotator ignore counts: Number of ignored images by annotator no_span counts: Number of Images with no annotatoed line segmentations which were accepted
             Total_payment: The total amount to pay for line segments annotation.